nawfelsekrafi/E-commerce-product-page/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding solution ❤.
+Thanks for checking out this front-end coding solution ❤. (please press f11 or activate full screen view to have the optimal experience)

 ## Table of contents